-About seven years ago, Diane Fehon started noticing that her husband Bill Fehon was acting differently — forgetful and childish.
+About nine years ago, Diane Fehon started noticing that her husband Bill Fehon was acting differently — forgetful and childish.

 "We would take three mile walks," Diane said.
 "Every time he saw a dog he was just like a little kid with the dog.
 He was just overly excited for a man in his mid-fifties."

-One of the couple's sons Jason Fehon noticed the strange behavior too.
+Diane was growing more concerned over Bill's new quirks, and one of the couple's sons, Jason Fehon, noticed the strange behavior too.
 He had recently bought what he called the 'king of all fixer-uppers' nearby, with the intention of having his dad help him rebuild the house.

 Jason asked Bill, who had built the house Jason and his four brothers grew up in, how to hang dry wall.